Russel Ward

-Russel Braddock Ward AM (9 November 1914 – 13 August 1995) was an Australian historian best known for writing The Australian Legend (1958), an examination of the development of the "Australian character", which was awarded the Ernest Scott Prize.
+Russel Braddock Ward AM (9 November 1914 – 13 August 1995) was an Australian historian.
+He is best known for The Australian Legend (1958), an examination of the development of the "Australian character", which was awarded the Ernest Scott Prize.

 Early life and education

 His parents were Florence Winifred Ward, née Braddock and John Frederick Ward, a teacher.
 Russel attended three schools at which his father worked.
 In the early 1920s, his father joined the staff of Thornburgh College, in Charters Towers, Queensland.
 In 1923, J. F. Ward was appointed founding headmaster of Wesley College, Perth.
 Russel completed his schooling at Prince Alfred College (PAC), Adelaide after his father became headmaster there in the early 1930s.
 At PAC Ward was a busy student, serving as prefect and on numerous committees including debating, rowing, christian union, cadets and historical society of which he was president.

 Early career

 Ward studied English at the University of Adelaide and taught at Geelong and Sydney Grammar Schools.
 During World War II he served in an army psychological unit.
 Ward's membership of the Communist Party of Australia (1941 to 1949) brought him to the attention of ASIO; and, in 1984, he appeared before the Hope Royal Commission on Australia's security and intelligence agencies stating that ASIO had harassed him for 40 years.